 The hike started with a steep decline from the road into what looked like a giant bowl with sporadic outcroppings of large cone-shaped sandstone formations.
-The place felt as foreign and unreal as the a set of a 1960s sci-fi film.
+The place felt as foreign and unreal as the set of a 1960s sci-fi film.
 The red sand sank beneath my feet causing me to slide a bit down the hill.
 I caught my balance only enough to ward off panic.

 Remnants of river beds criss-crossed through the area, and we followed them down for about three-quarters of a mile.
 We remembered to look around every now and then to make sure we weren’t missing anything.

 Finally, to my left, backed up inside its own little outcropping of rocks, were the remnants of the Robbers Roost hearth.
-With the rocks behind it and the odd rock formations everywhere throughout the area, it was very clear why the Roost was so difficult for anyone to find.
+With the rocks behind it and the odd rock formations everywhere throughout the wilderness, it was very clear why the Roost was so difficult for anyone to find.
 Then and now.